selinakudadze/adomLogisticsFleetMgtSys/README.md

 # Welcome to the Offline Fleet Management System for Adom Logistics at Tema
-This is a solution created by Group 49 of DCIT 308 class 0f 2026.
+This is a solution created by Group 49 of DCIT 308 class of 2026.

 ## Team Members:
 Eunice Adjoa Oyirinnaya Dickson;